-- Let your mason learn so that he/she could build one for you and others.
+- Let your mason learn so that they could build one for you and others.

-- Support Thannal, experience mud and spread the good mud home
+- Support Thannal, experience mud and spread the excellent mud home

-After workshop, if Thannal taking up your project.
+After the workshop, if Thannal is taking up your project.

 We do only two or three projects in a year.
-We will be choosing projects based on the values associated with it, which will portray mud homes truly eco-friendly.
-These projects will be done in ‘Gift Culture’ or ‘Barter System’, where humble contributions to our Natural Building School in form of books, tools or food grains (for our kitchen) will be accepted in exchange for our services.
-You can also sponsor salary to our artisans for a month, which will be a huge help for our experimentation.
+We will be choosing projects based on the values associated with it, which will portray mud homes as genuinely eco-friendly.
+Project done by Thannal will be a ‘Gift Culture’ or ‘Barter System’.
+In exchange for our services, you can contribute to our Natural Building School books, tools or food grains (for our kitchen).
+You can also sponsor salary to our artisans for a month, which will be a massive help for our experimentation.

-These projects will create learning opportunities for everyone who wants to see how and why traditional methods are practical in present scenario of material shortage and excessive construction costs.
+These projects will create learning opportunities for everyone who wants to see how and why traditional methods are practical in the present scenario of material shortage and high construction costs.

-We will be designing the house, with stage wise site visits by Founders & Thannalates during the construction.
-Volunteers who have undergone basic training through our workshop can also be made available to help with the construction.
-For example, Farmer’s Home in Attappadi and Seed Bank in Dindigul.
+We will be designing the house, with stage-wise site visits by Founders & Thannalites during the construction.
+In addition, volunteers who have undergone basic training through our workshop will be available to help with the building—for example, Farmer’s Home in Attappadi and Seed Bank in Dindigul.

 Terms & Conditions:

-- Thannal undertake only two projects a year which are value based.
+- Thannal undertakes only two projects a year which are value-based.

-- We prefer to serve people who are doing their first home (in need of a shelter), not weekend homes or farm houses.
+- We prefer to serve people who are doing their first home (in need of shelter), not weekend homes or farmhouses.

-- We can also take up restoration of old mud houses.
+- We can also take up the restoration of old mud houses.

-- As there is no contractor involved in our projects right now, owner himself or someone else appointed by owner has to take care about labour management, material procurement etc. We can be part of the project like a designer but not a contractor.
+- As there is no contractor involved in our projects right now, the owner himself or someone else appointed by the owner has to take care of labour management, material procurement etc. So we can be part of the project like a designer but not a contractor.

-- Volunteers, who are trained through our workshop, can be made available as per need.
+- Trained Volunteers through our workshop can be made available as per need.

 Case 2: Owner’s Build

-If Thannal cannot take up your project, due to our engagements in other means of spreading awareness, like workshops, working on books or publications or we have already taken up two projects, then we can help you by giving training for an Owner’s Build through workshops.
+Suppose Thannal cannot take up your project due to our engagements in other means of spreading awareness, like workshops, working on books or publications or we have already taken up two projects.
+In that case, we can help you by giving training for an Owner’s Build through workshops.

-We promote Owner’s Build as we believe in not building more, but make more natural builders.
-Such homes built by owners, their family, friends and few workers, always cherish a memorable connection with the people residing in it.
+We promote Owner’s Build as we believe in not building more but make more natural builders.
+Such homes built by owners, their family, friends, and few workers always cherish a memorable connection with the people residing in the constructed home.

-We invite you to be a part of shelter building process being friends with nature.
+We invite you to be a part of the shelter building process being friends with nature.

 What is an Owner’s Build?

-- Owner will train himself or someone he appoints in all the skills required for making a home, so that he can judge and do all the quality tests (after attending our workshop) while in different stages of the project.
+- The owner will train himself or someone he appoints in all the skills required for making a home so that he can judge and do all the quality tests (after attending our workshop) while in different stages of the project.

 - Building Design as per their own requirements has to be arranged by the owner himself (may get it designed from any designer) but he must ensure all the design requirements specific to mud construction is duly noted and incorporated.

-- Owner himself take the responsibilities of all building process including arranging workers, ensuring that the workers are skilled enough for the job and all feasible local materials required for the construction.
+- The owner himself takes the responsibilities of all building processes including arranging workers, ensuring that the workers are skilled enough for the job and all feasible local materials required for the construction.

 - He/she will be also working, with the help of his family and friends.

-We love to support anyone who has already attended either one of the two (I. Natural Building 2 days + any of other natural plasters workshop/ II.
+We love to support anyone who has already attended either one of the two (I. Natural Building 2 days + any of other natural plasters workshop or II.
 10 days Natural building workshop), could expect the following from us

 - Providing you with learning materials/ references to books, videos, journals and other documentations

-- We can help you find volunteers from our selective groups of workshop.
+- We can help you find volunteers from our selective groups of workshops.

-Read an article about an Owner’s Build by one of our participants of workshop in the following link: https://bit.ly/2HHBeSE
+Read an article about an Owner’s Build by one of our participants of the workshop at the following link: https://bit.ly/2HHBeSE